-- SpeechMaster – Automatically enhances speech in every listening situation.
+- SPEECH – Automatically enhances speech in every listening situation.

-The SpeechMaster function analyzes the acoustic environment and employs the first technology that is clinically proven to “zoom in” on the target speaker reducing unwanted surrounding noise and extraneous speech.
-SpeechMaster acts as a conductor orchestrating noise reduction, directionality, and amplification to reduce listening effort for the wearer.
+The SPEECH function analyzes the acoustic environment and employs the first technology that is clinically proven to “zoom in” on the target speaker reducing unwanted surrounding noise and extraneous speech.
+SPEECH acts as a conductor orchestrating noise reduction, directionality, and amplification to reduce listening effort for the wearer.